thomassuedbroecker/cloud-native-starter/workshop-one-service/4-kubernetes.md

 1. Build and save the container image

-  * We will create a OpenShift project
   * We will define a [build config](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/index.html) for OpenShift
   * We will build with the build Pod inside OpenShift and save container image to the internal [OpenShift container registry](https://docs.openshift.com/container-platform/3.9/install_config/registry/index.html#install-config-registry-overview)

 2. Deploy the application and expose the service

   * We will define and apply a deployment configuration (yaml) to create a Pod with our microservice
-  * We will define a service which routes requests to the Pod with our microservice
+  * We will define a service which routes requests to the Pod with our microservic
-  * We will expose the service

 The following image is an animation of the simplified steps above.